kontena/pharos-host-upgrades/README.md

     	If non-empty, write log files in this directory -logtostderr
     	log to standard error instead of files
+  -reboot
+    	Reboot if required
+  -reboot-timeout duration
-  -schedule string
+    	Wait for system to shutdown when rebooting (default 5m0s) -schedule string
     	Scheduled upgrade (cron syntax)
   -stderrthreshold value